MaxCDX/careplan-generator/README.md

 Warnings are intentionally not exceptions.
 They are normal business responses because the user can confirm and continue.

+External parsing details and background provider failures are not exposed to clients.
+Asynchronous generation failures are stored and returned as safe user-facing messages.

 ---

 ## How to Run